Other Pages

 Here's the usage info of this program (run it without any arguments to see this):

-usage: setWeblocThumb [options] <path>
+setWeblocThumb [options] <path>

 Sets custom icons for .webloc files that display